 Start with a time frame.

 Like we said, the American west is big.
 It’s so big, in fact, that even some of the individual destinations take multiple days, or even weeks, to see in their entirety.
-Olympic National Park, for instance, encompasses nearly 1,500 square miles, with dozens of hikeable trails to choose from.
+Olympic National Park, for instance, encompasses nearly 1,500 square miles.
+It has dozens of hikeable trails to choose from.
 In other words, you’re definitely not going to see the whole thing in a weekend!

-But that doesn’t mean west coast weekend getaways aren’t worth it.
+But that doesn’t mean West Coast weekend getaways aren’t worth it.
 It just means you need to customize your trip based on how much time you have to spend.
-For example, if you’ve only got a weekend, stick to just one destination, and make a very short list of absolutely-must-dos before you arrive.
+For example, if you’ve only got a weekend, stick to just one destination.
+Make a very short list of absolutely-must-dos before you arrive.
 That way, you won’t exhaust yourself running around the whole time, trying to see everything.

-If you have a longer amount of time, you can add in extra destinations and activities as time allows, or double down on your experience of just one place.
-For example, a week-long west coast road trip might give you enough time to get a basic feel for all of the Olympics’ different environments… or you could enjoy shorter trips to a couple of relatively-nearby parks, like northern California’s Redwoods and Oregon’s Crater Lake.
+If you have a longer amount of time, you can add in extra destinations and activities as time allows.
+Or you can double down on your experience of just one place.
+For example, a week-long West Coast road trip might give you enough time to get a basic feel for all of the Olympics’ different environments.
+Or, you could enjoy shorter trips to a couple of relatively-nearby parks.
+For example, northern California’s Redwoods and Oregon’s Crater Lake.

 Of course, the ideal scenario is to have multiple weeks, or even months, to really explore each stop along the trail of your western road trip.
 Many travelers complete the winding Pacific Coast Highway in just a few days, for instance, but you could easily spend much longer!

-Investing in a west coast road trip guide or a decent set of annotated maps, like the National Geographic Road Atlas, can help you learn more about your prospective destinations.
-You’ll discover what kinds of activities and scenery are available at each, which can make picking a few specific sites out of the vastness of the wide-open west slightly more doable.
+Investing in a West Coast road trip guide or a decent set of annotated maps, like the National Geographic Road Atlas, can help you learn more about your prospective destinations.
+You’ll discover what kinds of activities and scenery are available at each.
+This can make picking a few specific sites out of the vastness of the wide-open west slightly more doable.

 Depending on how in-depth you want to go, you can also purchase specific travel guides for the sites you do choose, such as books listing day hikes or city guides for urban adventures.
 Some common and well-trusted names in the travel guide industry include Fodor’s, National Geographic, Lonely Planet, and Moon, among many, many others.

-You might also consider purchasing a west coast road trip planner or journal, in which you can record your thoughts and experiences at each destination.
+You might also consider purchasing a West Coast road trip planner or journal.
+You can record your thoughts and experiences at each destination.
 It makes for a great way to reflect on your adventure as it unfolds, as well as a lasting piece of affordable memorabilia.

-Traveling in the summer?
+Traveling in the summer on your West Coast road trip?
 What to know before you go.

 There’s a reason summer’s the most popular travel time.
 The weather is wonderful, the kids are off school, and you don’t have any major holidays to worry about (or spend money on) coming up any time soon.

-However, those reasons hold true for just about everybody — which means those famous destinations on your list are bound to get pretty darn crowded.
+However, those reasons hold true for just about everybody.
+This means those famous destinations on your list are bound to get pretty darn crowded.

 If you’ve got flexibility in your work schedule — or better yet, a way to earn money remotely — you can hold off on the super-popular spots until fall or spring.
-You’ll not only enjoy your scenic vistas blocked by fewer selfie-stick-toting tourists, but you’ll also experience these famous sites in a season fewer people get to… and thanks to the magic of shoulder season savings, you may even keep some extra cash in your pocket!
+You’ll not only enjoy your scenic vistas blocked by fewer selfie-stick-toting tourists, but you’ll also experience these famous sites in a season fewer people get to.
+Thanks to the magic of shoulder season savings, you may even keep some extra cash in your pocket!

 Highway 1 Road Trip

-Perhaps the most iconic west coast drive is the famous Highway 1, or Pacific Coast Highway.
-This stretch of California roadway runs almost 700 miles, starting in the south off I-5 at Dana Point and running north until it intercepts 101 near Leggett.
+Perhaps the most iconic West Coast drive is the famous Highway 1, or Pacific Coast Highway.
+This stretch of California roadway runs almost 700 miles.
+It starts in the south off I-5 at Dana Point and runs north until it intercepts 101 near Leggett.

 The drive along the coast is stunning in and of itself; with redwoods on one side and striking, boulder-strewn beaches on the other, there’s no shortage of things to look at on this Pacific coast drive.
 But if you make the highway road trip in an RV, you’ll also have an opportunity to stop and explore all the must-sees and small towns along the way, taking this lengthy itinerary at your leisure.

 Of course, there’s plenty of incredible camping off the California coast, and further inland as well.
-And just because the highway’s northern terminus doesn’t reach Oregon means the state’s northern neighbors are worth skipping.
+And just because the highway’s northern terminus doesn’t reach Oregon doesn’t mean the state’s northern neighbors are worth skipping.

 Below, we’ll start with Washington and take you south from the evergreen forests of the pacific northwest to the arid deserts of California’s interior.
 It’s going to be a heck of a ride — are you ready?